github/branch-deploy/docs/examples.md

         working-directory: ${{ env.WORKING_DIR }} # the directory we use where all our TF files are stored

     steps:
+        # The branch-deploy Action
       - name: branch-deploy
         id: branch-deploy
         uses: github/branch-deploy@vX.X.X

+        # If the branch-deploy Action was triggered, checkout our branch
       - name: Checkout
         if: steps.branch-deploy.outputs.continue == 'true'
         uses: actions/checkout@ec3a7ce113134d7a93b817d10a8272cb61118579 # pin@v2
         with:
           ref: ${{ steps.branch-deploy.outputs.ref }}

+        # Setup Terraform on our Actions runner
       - uses: hashicorp/setup-terraform@ed3a0531877aca392eb870f440d9ae7aba83a6bd # pin@v1
         if: steps.branch-deploy.outputs.continue == 'true'
         with:
           terraform_version: 1.1.7
           cli_config_credentials_token: ${{ secrets.TF_API_TOKEN }}

+        # Run Terraform init in our working directory
       - name: Terraform init
         if: steps.branch-deploy.outputs.continue == 'true'
         run: terraform init

+        # If '.deploy noop' was used, run a Terraform plan
       - name: Terraform plan
         if: ${{ steps.branch-deploy.outputs.continue == 'true' && steps.branch-deploy.outputs.noop == 'true' }}
         id: plan
         run: terraform plan -no-color
         continue-on-error: true # continue on error as we will handle errors later on

+        # If '.deploy' was used, run a Terraform apply
       - name: Terraform apply
         if: ${{ steps.branch-deploy.outputs.continue == 'true' && steps.branch-deploy.outputs.noop != 'true' }}
         id: apply